svikashk/incremental-development/week-3/README.md

 - A file called `development-strategy.md` including how you broke the project into steps, what code you wrote for each step, and who was responsible for each step.
 - A project board with one issue per step, each assigned to a team mate & linked to a pull request for review

-> Please add one more check-box to your weekly homework issue for your project board.